arxeiss/advent-of-code-2021/README.md

 ### Days I got stuck and searched for the help

-- There will be something for sure....
+- Day 20: I did not realized the endless pane will be changing from zeros to ones and back...
+The hint from [Kobzol](https://github.com/Kobzol) was required as last years.

 ## Days